-The camera perspective switches between a top-down view for the overworld (like the early Ultima games) and a first-person view in the dungeons (like the early Ultima and Wizardry games).
+The camera perspective switches between a top-down view for the overworld and towns, and a first-person view inside buildings (such as inns) and dungeons.

 Panorama Toh introduced several innovations that significantly departed from other RPG's at the time.
 It has a real-time, persistent open world, with a day-night cycle.
 The screen becomes darker at night, but the player is unable to move during that time (presumably because the player character is resting).